Astrak/LoadScreen.js/README.md

 * `percentInfo` *(boolean)* : to display the progression in percent.
 Defaults to `false`.
 * `sizeInfo` *(boolean)* : to display the progression in MB.
 Defaults to `false`.
 * `textInfo` *(array or boolean)* : Two messages to display during loading.
 If `false`, no textual information are displayed.
 Defaults to `[ 'Loading', 'Creating scene' ]`.

-For a custom loader, set `type` to `'custom'`.
-Append your element to `ls.infoContainer` to put it in the middle, or to `ls.domElement` for a top line for example.
+For a 100% custom loader, set `type` to `'custom'`, to get an empty `infoContainer`.
+Append your element to `ls.infoContainer` to put it in the middle, or simply to `ls.domElement` for a top line for example.
 Set `background` to `'none'` if you need.
 You can then update your loader with the `onProgress` callback.

 ##Options
 * `forcedStart` *(boolean)* : defines whether the load should start if the canvas is out of sight.
 Setting it to `true` can lead to page freezes.
 Defaults to `false`.